 This post is part of a series of three posts:

-• In part 3, we will add some sanity checks, and the ability to display events on given days.
-Read the full post
+- In part 3, we will add some sanity checks, and the ability to display events on given days.
+Continue reading “Revisiting the JavaScript Calendar Control – Part 2”

 A few years ago, I wrote a calendar control for a Code Project article.
 Although I’ve used it myself several times, and despite the fact that people still appear to be using it, I can’t help but cringe every time I look at it again.
 Every time, the thought that comes to mind is “It could have been so much cleaner in jQuery…”.